MoiCoquille/Indalit-Website2/content/blog/aws-autoscaling-cooldown.md

 """
 +++

-Did you know the default AWS Auto Scaling cooldown period is 300 seconds?
+Did you know the default <i>AWS Auto Scaling</i> cooldown period is 300 seconds?
 When AWS Auto Scaling launches a new instance, it will wait 300 seconds before launching a new one.